mulesoft-labs/raml-for-jax-rs/javac.md

  * `-implicit:class`: Tells javac that the annotations in the dependent files must also be resolved by the processor.

 **Notes:**
-- If you built the jar yourself, it will probably has some name like `com.mulesoft.jaxrs.raml.generator.annotations-0.0.1-SNAPSHOT-jar-with-dependencies.jar`.
+- If you built the jar yourself, it will probably have some name like `com.mulesoft.jaxrs.raml.generator.annotations-0.0.1-SNAPSHOT-jar-with-dependencies.jar`.
 Remember that you need to pass that filename for the `processorpath` parameter.
 - If `ramlpath` ends with `.raml` (for example `ramlfolder/testresource.raml`), it will be treated as the target filename.
 Otherwise it will be treated as a directory, and the target filename will be `path/generated.raml` (e.g. `-Aramplpath=myraml` will result in the destination `myraml/generated.raml`).